Peter Beckwith Scholarships 25th Anniversary

 tom xie (The head Master's 2011³)

-I have just finished my first year at Harvard University and will begin to major in economics as of next year.
-As a freshman at Harvard, I have been heavily involved with the Harvard International Review, an internationally sold and published foreign affairs magazine, as a business analyst and coordinator and hopefully as a writer in the coming months.
-Over the summer of this year, I’ll be travelling across Europe at the end of which I will begin an internship at Barclays Bank in New York before starting Sophomore year.
+I am currently in my second year at Harvard University majoring in Economics.
+As a freshman, I am involved with the Harvard International Review, an internationally sold and published foreign affairs magazine, as a business analyst and coordinator, and hopefully as a writer in the coming months.
+This summer, I will be working as a Mergers & Acquisitions analyst intern at a boutique investment bank in New York.

-The extent of gratitude I have for receiving the Peter Beckwith Scholarship (and, of course, to the man himself) is frankly unfathomable.
+The extent of gratitude I have for receiving the Peter Beckwith Scholarship is truly endless.
 If not for Peter and his generosity, the above paragraph would be looking pretty blank!
 I’m certain that every success in the future will be attributable to this scheme and ultimately Peter’s generosity.

 norbu verhagen (the Knoll 2010³)